spacepy/dbprocessing/sphinx/source/scripts.rst

 Show files in database but not on disk.
 Additionally, this can remove files from the db that are only in the db.

-.. option:: -s,--startDate Date to start reprocessing (e.g. 2012-10-02)
+.. option:: -s <date>, --startDate <date> Date to start reprocessing (e.g. 2012-10-02)
-.. option:: -e,--endDate Date to end reprocessing (e.g. 2012-10-25)
+.. option:: -e <date>, --endDate <date> Date to end reprocessing (e.g. 2012-10-25)
-.. option:: -f,--fix Fix the database exists_on_disk field
+.. option:: -f, --fix Fix the database exists_on_disk field
-.. option:: -m,--mission elected mission database
+.. option:: -m <dbname>, --mission <dbname> elected mission database
 .. option:: --echo echo sql queries for debugging
-.. option:: -n,--newest Only check the newest files
+.. option:: -n, --newest Only check the newest files
 .. option:: --startID The File id to start on
-.. option:: -v,--verbose Print out each file as it is checked
+.. option:: -v, --verbose Print out each file as it is checked

 DBRunner.py:
 ------------